 Mindfulness Moments with Yoga for Classrooms

 With all that is going on in our world right now, your family may be looking for a fun activity that is relaxing, eases stress and anxiety, improves focus and concentration, builds confidence and self-esteem, and promotes problem-solving and self-control.
 Yoga 4 Classrooms (Y4C), created by Lisa Flynn, is an evidenced-based, home-and-classroom-friendly yoga and mindfulness program for learning communities.
 At Brooks Academies of Texas, we have adopted Y4C for the 2020–21 school year because of how it supports social, emotional, and physical health and wellness, as well as promoting learning readiness and a safe, positive learning environment.
-My role is the Social-Emotional Learning Coordinator at Brooks, and I want to and I’d like to share our Mindfulness Moments with you.
+My role is the Social-Emotional Learning Coordinator at Brooks, and I want to share our Mindfulness Moments with you.

 Mindfulness Moments at Brooks Academies